0xFEEDC0DE64/tictactoe-web/README.md

 # tictactoe-web
-A web version of tictactoe (all steps pre generated)
+A web version of tictactoe (all steps pre generated).
+A demo can be seen [here](https://tictactoe.brunner.ninja/).